 [25:45] Matthew chapter 16.

-[26:50] Simon Peter replied, You are the Christ, The Son of the living God.
-And Jesus answered him, Blessed are you, Simon Bar-Jonah, For flesh and blood has not revealed this to you, But my Father who is in heaven.
+[26:50] Simon Peter replied, you are the Christ, the Son of the living God.
+And Jesus answered him, blessed are you, Simon Barjona, for flesh and blood has not revealed this to you, but my Father who is in heaven.

-[27:42] And Peter took Him aside and began to rebuke Him, Saying, Far be it from you, Lord.
+[27:41] And Peter took him aside and began to rebuke him, saying, Far be it from you, Lord.
 This shall never happen to you.
-But He turned and said to Peter, Get behind me, Satan.
-You are a hindrance to me, For you are not setting your mind on the things of God, But on the things of man.
+But he turned and said to Peter, Get behind me, Satan.
+You are a hindrance to me, for you are not setting your mind on the things of God, but on the things of man.

-[28:49] Psalm 40, verses 16 and 17, In thee let all be glad and joy, Who seekingly abide, Who thy salvation love, Say still, the Lord be magnified.
+[28:49] Psalm 40, verses 16 and 17.
+In thee let all be glad and joy who seeking thee abide, who thy salvation loves, say still, the Lord be magnified.

 [30:17] Thank you.